 Perhaps more than any other creature, salmon define the Northwest.
 From a legacy in Native American culture to a role in the development of the Washington Territory, salmon are a vital link to the region's history and the health of its eco-systems and natural environment.
 To observe salmon spawning in the wild is to watch the wondrous beginnings of life and the final stages of nature's cycle.
 The best time to view spawning salmon is mid October through November and a few days after a big rain.
-Below are maps and information about local tours.
+The Kitsap Salmon Tours is going virtual this year, therefore there will be no docents out stream side.
+Instead there will be a free online Kitsap Salmon Webinar Series open to all who want to learn more about the iconic Pacific Northwest Salmon.
+See more info below.

 • Approach a stream slowly and stand quietly at the edge.
 If you move quickly salmon may assume you are a predator.